-Soil samples obtained during closure of a storage tank system are to be screened in the field using an instrument or method approved by the Department.
-A sample from the location in each source area (tank farm, integral piping, dispenser island1), that yields the highest hydrocarbon measurement is to be analyzed for volatile organic aromatics (VOAs), PAHs and TRPHs.
-If no positive screening results are obtained, the sample, from each source area, is to be collected from the location within each source area believed to be most likely to have contamination, such as next to a fill port.
-Only one sample is needed to confirm a new discharge and then the facility enters the site assessment initiation phase under 62-780, F.A.C
+Soil samples obtained during closure of a storage tank system are to be screened in the field using an Organic Vapor Analyzer (OVA), Photo Ionization Detector (PID), or other acceptable method approved by the Department.
+A sample from the location in each source area (tank farm, integral piping, individual spill containment system, dispenser island1), that yields the highest hydrocarbon measurement is to be analyzed for volatile organic aromatics (VOAs), PAHs and TRPHs.
+If no positive screening results are obtained, one analytical sample, from each source area, is to be collected from the location within each source area believed to most likely have contamination, such as next to a fill port.
+If verification of an initial analytical laboratory result exceeding the CTLs was obtained, the option exists to collect a subsequent verification sample upon further excavation and soil removal.
+If the subsequent verification sample does not exceed the CTLs and the results are supported by laboratory Quality Assurance/Quality Control (QA/QC) data, then there is no confirmed discharge.
+If the subsequent verification sample exceeds the CTLs, then a discharge would be confirmed requiring the facility to begin the site assessment initiation phase as prescribed in Chapter 62-780, F.A.C.
+If soil samples cannot be collected due to high water table, then groundwater samples must be collected in accordance with B.1.b.

-1 Each island is considered a source area.
+&lt;sup>1 Each island is considered a source area.
 If there are five islands with two dispensers on each island, five samples are to be collected.